Quality of life: World Happiness Report

 The World Happiness Report is a landmark survey on the state of global happiness.
 It ranks 156 countries by their happiness levels, reflecting growing global interest in using happiness and substantial well-being as an indicator of the quality of human development.
 Its growing purpose has allowed governments, communities and organizations to use appropriate data to record happiness in order to enable policies to provide better lives.
 The reports review the state of happiness in the world today and show how the science of happiness explains personal and national variations in happiness.

-Developed once again by the United Nations and published recently, along with the HDI, this report combines both objective and subjective measures to rank countries by happiness, which is deemed the ultimate outcome of a high quality of life.
+Developed once again by the United Nations and published recently, along with the HDI, this report combines both objective and subjective measures to rank countries by happiness.
 It uses surveys from Gallup, real GDP per capita, healthy life expectancy, having someone to count on, perceived freedom to make life choices, freedom from corruption, and generosity to derive the final score.
 Happiness is already recognized as an important concept in global public policy.
 The World Happiness Report indicates that some regions have, in recent years, been experiencing progressive inequality of happiness.